isomerpages/moe-rafflesgirlssch/_programmes/RGS 1:1/Device Management Application.md

 *   Am I aware of how to prevent different types of cyber threats that my child/ward might face?

 <img src="/images/dma2.png" style="width:85%">

+**Data Collected by the DMA**  <br>
+The DMA does NOT collect any of the following data:

+*   Login IDs and passwords entered into websites or into any applications
+*   Actions performed (e.g. posts, online comments, items added to a shopping cart, etc.) when visiting websites and using apps
+*   Documents and photos stored in the PLDs
+*   PLD location
+*   Webcam videos and microphone recordings